eyaldahari/blog/content/post/es-reindex.md

 searches would no longer work as expected.

 How to solve this problem?
 Reindex!
-Elasticsearch 2.3 was realeased with a new Reindex API which I am going to cover here in this post.
+Elasticsearch 2.3 was released with a new Reindex API which I am going to cover here in this post.

 In order to illustrate re-indexing, throughout this post I'll use an Elasticsearch index named _library_ and _books_ as Elasticsearch type.